asdf072/blade-select-directive/README.md

 `$arr` can be single-dimensional array received from `$collection->pluck('name','id')`, etc OR a collection/array of objects such as Eloquent models.
 This assumes the display property is `name`, but can be changed in third parameter.
+The property to be compared is always assumed to be `id`.

 ```
 <select>